SeisComP3/seiscomp3/doc/base/api-python.rst

          As this attribute is optional, this method throws a ValueError if the value of the attribute is not set.

+.. _api-python-datamodel-realpdf1d:

+.. py:class:: RealPDF1D

+   Inherits :ref:`Object <api-python-datamodel-object>`.

+   A probability density function description.
+It can be used in three different modes:

+   1\) \"raw samples mode\"

+   variable is a list of M values, no probability.
+The values represent samples, no binning\/probabilities made.

+   2\) \"implicitly binned PDF\"

+   variable and probabilty arrays have length N. variable values to be interpreted as \"bin centers\" \(or representative values\), no bin edges given.

+   3\) \"explicitly binned PDF\"

+   variable has length N+1, probability has length N. variable values describe bin edges \(upper bin edge is lower edge of next bin\).

+   .. py:staticmethod:: Cast(obj)

+      :param obj: The object to be casted.
+      :rtype: An object of type RealPDF1D if the cast was successful, None otherwise.

+      Cast an arbitrary object to RealPDF1D if the internal wrapped representation is an RealPDF1D object.
+The cast is important if instances of type :ref:`Object <api-python-datamodel-object>`
+      are passed to methods which need access to the real type.

+   .. py:method:: equal(other)

+      :param other: :ref:`RealPDF1D <api-python-datamodel-realpdf1d>`
+      :rtype: A Boolean value indicating True if both objects are equal or False otherwise.

+      Compares two objects without its child objects.
+Both objects are compared by value.

+   .. py:method:: setVariable(variable)

+      :param variable: :ref:`RealArray <api-python-datamodel-realarray>`

+      List of values

+   .. py:method:: variable()

+      :rtype: :ref:`RealArray <api-python-datamodel-realarray>`

+   .. py:method:: setProbability(probability)

+      :param probability: :ref:`RealArray <api-python-datamodel-realarray>`

+      List of probabilities

+   .. py:method:: probability()

+      :rtype: :ref:`RealArray <api-python-datamodel-realarray>`

 .. _api-python-datamodel-realquantity:

 .. py:class:: RealQuantity